FoldingAtHome/containers/README.md

 ## Deployments

-This repo will also container Helm templates and other deployment scripts/tools for a variety of environments.
+This repo will also contain Helm templates and other deployment scripts/tools for a variety of environments.

 ## Folding@home Container Design Rules